wotGPT/ccna-labs/README.md

 # CCNA Lab Portfolio

 This repository contains hands-on labs completed while studying for the CCNA certification.
-Each lab demonstrates practical networking skills, structured troubleshooting, and an understanding of core networking concepts required for a NOC Technician role.
+Each lab demonstrates practical networking skills, structured troubleshooting, and an understanding of core networking concepts required for an NOC Technician role.

 ---